Methal-Abeywickrama/Project_Chess/Tasks.md

 To be defined:=

->> write a way for each piece to know beforehand its possible moves
+>> Check the inversion issue of numbering

-  >> define the superclass for the chess pieces
+>> Flow structure for the game
-      ---Ongoing---
+Creates the game board and the player profiles

+>> Validity of user inputs

 >> def find_move_feasibility(move)
     # Case:01  start square, end square both the same color